 Latest update: 30/04/2018

-This will see the 117 metre section of Oxford Terrace between Tuam and Antigua Streets closed from May to December, weather permitting.
+This will see the 117-metre section of Oxford Terrace between Tuam and Antigua Streets closed from May to December, weather permitting.

-Because the Gap is critical to the effective operation of the surrounding buildings, the design has been developed in close consultation with the Canterbury District Health Board and was subject to road safety, accessibility and crime prevention through environmental design (CPTED) reviews.
+Because the space is critical to the effective operation of the surrounding buildings, the design has been developed in close consultation with the Canterbury District Health Board and was subject to road safety, accessibility and crime prevention through environmental design (CPTED) reviews.

 Careful consideration was given to the safety of vulnerable users, including people with impaired mobility and vision.

-Features of the Gap include:
+Features of the space include:

 - A 12-metre-wide raised central crossing between the main entrance of the Outpatients building and the main Hospital campus.
 The width is designed to provide clear lines of sight and allows for pedestrians to take the most direct route between the two buildings.

 - A 4.8-metre-wide shared path (for both cyclists and pedestrians) on the west side of the street, adjacent to the Hospital.

 - A 2.5-metre-wide dedicated pedestrian footpath on the west side of the street, between garden beds and car parks.

 - A 3-metre-wide dedicated pedestrian footpath on the east side of the street